vim-denops/denops-error-test.vim/README.md

-# denops-unhandled-promise.vim
+# denops-error-test

-A repository to reproduce `[denops] error: Uncaught (in promise) Error: Unhandled error in child worker.`
+A repository to invoke error on denops function.

 ## Usage

-Invoke `InvokeUnhandledPromise` command.
+Call `InvokeError` or `InvokeUnhandledPromise` command.